 Old Dominion University defines sexual harassment as unwelcomed and unsolicited conduct of a sexual nature, physical or verbal by a member of the university community.
 A variety of sexual conduct directed at another may be considered sexual harassment including, but not limited to: offensive sexual innuendos, advances, propositions, threats, jokes, suggestive comments; graphic or degrading comments of a sexual nature about a person's appearance, whistling in a suggestive manner or obscene gestures; uninvited physical contact or touching; solicitation of sexual favors through implicit or explicit promises of rewards or threats of punishment.

-The first two weeks of the academic year is a time when students are at a high risk for becoming a victim of sexual violence.
+The first three weeks of the academic year is a time when students are at a high risk for becoming a victims of sexual violence.
 Having a conversation with a student about sexual assault, relationship violence, stalking and sexual harassment can help them have a successful and safe college career.
 By talking with the student, you can raise their awareness about sexual violence and create a safe space for them to come to you, if they are victimized.

 In the immediate aftermath, your student will need gentleness and acceptance.
 They will needs your nonjudgmental support.
 When someone has been victimized, one's sense of control and power has been taken away.
 Part of regaining control requires allowing your student to make their own decisions about reporting, medical attention and counseling.
 Make sure that the student has the information and support to make decisions regarding the incident and respect those decisions.
 Some immediate things you can do to help include: